Lisa Lutz: Writing

 Paramount Pictures optioned the film rights for the novel, with Laura Ziskin producing and Barry Sonnenfeld directing.
-As of 2016, this film has not been made.
+On October 18, 2010, the film talks failed and a television series was being developed for ABC with Lutz consulting on Greg Yaitanes & Katie Lovejoy's proposed adaptation.

 Her second novel, Curse of the Spellmans, was nominated for a 2009 Edgar Award by the Mystery Writers of America for best mystery novel.
 Lutz went on to write four more entries in the Spellman series: Revenge of the Spellmans (2009), The Spellmans Strike Again (2010), Trail of the Spellmans (2012), and The Last Word, also released as The Next Generation (2013).
 In addition to the six Spellman novels, Lutz wrote Isabel Spellman's Guide to Etiquette: What is Wrong with You People (2013), a short tongue-in-cheek self-help guide purportedly written by Lutz's series protagonist, and How to Negotiate Everything (2013), a children's book purportedly written by Lutz's series character David Spellman, with illustrations by artist Jaime Temairik.

 In 2011, Simon & Schuster published Heads You Lose, a stand-alone comic crime novel written by Lutz with her friend and former romantic partner David Hayward.

 Lutz's second stand-alone, How to Start a Fire, was published in 2015 by Houghton Mifflin Harcourt.
 A thriller, The Passenger, was published in 2016 by Simon & Schuster.